 lost or ignored experiences, objects,

-interpretations and cultures.
+interpretations and cultures from

-The Bowes Centre as part of the
+as part of the #Untitled10

-The Bowes project includes:
+The Bowes project included:

 Working alongside local groups, artists, staff, individuals exploring collective identities / cultures and personal stories.
 Through both formal workshops and informal interactions in the museum and wider area.